MajorCooke/MajorsMinecraftMania/Docs/Readme.txt

 ================================================================================
 * Copyright / Permissions *
 ================================================================================
-Authors MAY use the contents of this file as a base for modification or reuse.
-JUST LET ME KNOW. :) Permissions have been obtained from original authors for any of their resources modified or included in this file.
+Authors MUST ASK FOR PERMISSION to use the maps as a a base for modification or reuse.

+Everything else is free & fair game, JUST LET ME KNOW! :)

+Permissions have been obtained from original authors for any of their resources modified or included in this file.

 Authors who copy the libraries MUST include the license(s) present in the folders.

 You MAY distribute this file, provided you include this text file, with no modifications.
 You may distribute this file in any electronic format as long as you include this file intact.
 I have received permission from the original authors of any modified or included content in this file to allow further distribution.

 ***** TL;DR version *****
+As long as you keep the maps unmodified...

 Do what you like with it as long as credit is given where due.
 Include this file UNMODIFIED.
-And try to let me know if you can I'd love to see what you do to expand this mod if you modify it.
+And try to let me know if you can.
+I'd love to see what you do to expand this mod if you modify it.

 Thank you! ♥